tiendu/tiendu.github.io/src/content/blog/2025-08-17-statistics-made-practical.md

 Both can matter.
 Reporting only one invites misunderstanding.

-> **Memory rule:** Report the old value, the new value, the absolute difference, and the relative change.
+> Report the old value, the new value, the absolute difference, and the relative change.

 ---